Mother is the first female leader of Ukraine’s armored services and battlefield veteran

 RELATED:

-* Ukrainian soldier walks to freedom after surviving Azovstal hell
+* Ukrainian soldier walks to after surviving Azovstal hell

 * Ukrainian soldier faces gruelling rehab after severe combat injuries